 Then he turned, and hurled the knife into the darkness.
 The sound of metal on rock echoed in the darkness, and he slumped down, onto his hands and knees.
 He looked at the blood, Megara’s blood, dripping across his fingers, and he vomited.
 He wasn’t sure the last time he’d eaten.
 A bowl of instant oatmeal this morning, next to Heather.
 What would she think, if she could see him now?
 Tears ran down his cheeks.
 He’d nearly made the mistake again, nearly killed again.
 Nearly took the life of a beloved wife and a caring mother.
 Never again.
 Never, ever, ever, no matter how angry or how terrified.
 It’d be better to die.

 He looked up.
 Ariel was staring, her eyes full of tears, her hands over her mouth.
 Gene was silent, her eyes unreadable, her fists clenched.
 “Sorry.”
 He muttered.
 “Terrible way to treat a gift.”
 He took a deep breath, and looked over at Megara.
 “Are you okay?”
 It was a stupid question.
 She wasn’t okay.
 He sure as hell wasn’t okay.
-She stared at him, and there was something in his gaze that was just a little bit too admiring for his tastes.
+She stared at him, and there was something in her gaze that was just a little bit too admiring for his tastes.
 She laughed softly, and shifted her arm.
 With a sickening crunch, it was no longer dislocated.

 “I will be fine.
 I would likely not have been had you decided to use that knife further.
 You should be careful about leaving enemies alive like that, Agent Nash.
 Mercy almost always comes back to bite you in the ass.
 I would have thought you learned that, considering the way you punished my mercy.”
 She sat down slowly, and looked up at him, an eyebrow raised.
 “You are such an angry man, Nash.
 Did your mother treat you very poorly?”